-- This approach requires experts to effectively manage a data warehouse.
+- This approach requires experts to manage a data warehouse effectively.

-Kimball vs. Inmon Approach: Which Data Warehouse Concepts Should You Opt For?
+Kimball vs. Inmon Approach: Which Data Warehouse Concept to Choose?

-Now that we’ve seen the advantages and drawbacks of both these methods, the question arises: Which one of these data warehouse concepts would best serve your business?
+Now that we’ve evaluated the Kimball vs. Inmon approach and seen the advantages and drawbacks of both these methods, the question arises: Which one of these data warehouse concepts would best serve your business?

 Both these approaches consider the data warehouse as a central repository that supports business reporting.
-Also, both methods use ETL for data loading.
-However, the main difference lies in modeling data and loading it in the data warehouse.
+Also, both data warehouse concepts use ETL for data loading.
+However, the main difference lies in modeling data warehouse data and loading it in the data warehouse.

 The approach used for data warehouse construction influences the preliminary delivery time of the warehousing project and the capacity to put up with prospective variations in the ETL design.